MikeMaroni9/codingnexus/README.md

 LO3
 The backend is powered by the Django Rest Framework and the codebase contains multiple models.
 However, these models are dependent on the course walkthrough project and need to be customized for this particular project.
-For the API readme, it is templated but the API manual testing details are added in the front-end readme.
-The API deployment steps are also added there.
-It would be great to customize the backend readme with API-related information.
 Merit Criteria
 The CRUD operations are supported on the UI but the notifications are missing.
 Regarding the backend, it is developed using the DRF but lacks customizations in the models.